Irimizu Cave

-[Tamura City, Fukushima Prefecture] Irimizu Limestone Cave is a dungeon that you crawl on all fours!
-Full of charms that Abukuma Cave doesn't have!
+[Tamura City, Fukushima Prefecture] Irimizu Cave is a dungeon you have to crawl through on all fours!
+It's full of charm that you won't find in Abukuma Cave!

 The difference between Irimizu Cave and Abukuma Cave